jake0011/Doingly/README.md

 This team is made up of
 1. Edem Jonathan Akuaku.
-2. Kusi Emmanuel Derrcik Sarbeng
+2. Kusi Emmanuel Derrick Sarbeng